 These pages are filled with grammar and spelling errors and just seem iffy to me.
-No matter how great the scholarship sounds, I will never share or promote questionable scholarship opportunities on my website or Facebook page.
+No matter how great the scholarship sounds, I will never share or promote questionable scholarship opportunities on my website, Facebook Group (Parents only), or Facebook page.

 Fake scholarships are NOT welcome here!

 A few more red flags to watch for are those scholarships that require student social security numbers or sites that guarantee a student will win a certain amount of money (usually for a fee).
 Click away from these sites and only apply for scholarships that seem legitimate.

 How about those “Honor Societies” that send out letters to students that are “carefully selected and chosen” to join?

 Could they contain fake scholarships?